hpiwowar/citation11k/analysis/stats.md

 ### Other studies of correlation with citations:

 - Bioinformatics, 25, 3303-3309 (2009).
-"Predicting citation count of Bioinformatics papers within four years of publication.
+"Predicting citation count of Bioinformatics papers within four years of publication."
 Ibanez, A., Larrañaga, P. and Bielza, C.  http://bioinformatics.oxfordjournals.org/content/25/24/3303.full

-## Acknowledgements

-- CISTI for Scopus access
-- British Library
-- Angus, Todd, Jonathan, Estephanie
-- my funding, Jonathan + Estephanie’s funding

 ## Abstract